antoniodegou/mod3_rebrthe_mongo/README.md

 # Rebrthe

-Description: reBrthe is a breathing exercise database that provides users with information and guided practice for various breathing exercises.
+ reBrthe is a breathing exercise database that provides users with information and guided practice for various breathing exercises.
 Users can explore different breathing exercises and practice them with the help of a play button.

 ![Mockup](https://raw.githubusercontent.com/antoniodegou/mod3_rebrthe_mongo/main/readme-img/mockup.png)